Are Dental Implants Worth It?

 Can Dental Implants Be Done in One Day?

-Often referred to as “one-day dental implants” or “teeth in a day”, this treatment allows patients to leave the clinic with a temporary set of teeth on the same day as implant placement.
+Yes – in suitable cases, dental implants can be done in one day.
+Often referred to as same-day dental implants, immediate-load implants, or teeth in a day, this treatment allows a temporary tooth or bridge to be fitted on the same day as implant placement.

 What Are Dental Implants?